dhis2/metadata-assessment/README.md

 The DHIS2 API enforces a number of restrictions on various objects and their relationships, but under certain circumstances, metadata objects may become corrupted.
-This may become especially apparent on DHIS2 systems which have been running for a number of years, and which have undergone extensive changes to the metadata structure.
+This may become especially apparent on DHIS2 systems which have been running for a number of years, and which have undergone extensive changes to the systems metadata.

 Another common problem is the creation of metadata or analytic objects which are no longer in use (or perhaps never were).
 In order to keep the